cavemanguy/claude-context-bridge/README.md

 # Claude Context Bridge

+**Anthropic's Model Context Protocol (MCP) now provides persistent memory for Claude through Memory and Filesystem MCPs, addressing the core memory problem this bridge was designed to solve.
+However, I'm continuing development because this infrastructure was built independently, is fully deployable as a standalone solution, and provides unique real-time coordination capabilities that current MCP implementations don't address.
+Currently experimenting with multi-agent development features - using this bridge as communication infrastructure for coordinated AI agent teams, agent spawning, and cross-model collaboration.
+The WebSocket-based architecture enables real-time agent coordination for building and deploying actual systems, going beyond the tool integration focus of current MCP frameworks.**

 ## Overview
 A WebSocket-based architecture that provides persistent conversational memory for Claude AI across sessions through intelligent context injection.